Scott Inman

-Early Life and Education
+Early life and education

 Inman was born and raised in Del City, Oklahoma.
 He graduated at the top of his class from Del City High School in 1997.
 He then attended the University of Oklahoma, where he graduated in 2001 summa cum laude with a degree in political science and a Spanish minor.
 Inman also attended the University of Oklahoma College of Law where he received his J.D. in 2004.
 Upon graduating from law school, he practiced law with a firm in downtown Oklahoma City specializing in insurance defense.

-Political Career
+Political career

 When state House District 94 became vacant in the spring of 2006, Inman put his law practice on hold and ran for office.
 Upon his election in the fall of 2006, Inman became the first graduate of Del City High School to represent the city of Del City, Oklahoma at the Oklahoma Legislature.
 In May 2009, Inman was elected to serve as Leader of the House Democratic Caucus, and re-elected by his colleagues to another two years in May 2011.
 Inman became the youngest person to lead a caucus in the Oklahoma House or Senate, and the first state representative from Oklahoma County to lead the traditionally rural Democratic caucus in more than 40 years.
 Inman was subsequently re-elected as House Minority Leader in April 2013 and April 2015.
 When Inman completed his tenure as leader of the House Democrats, he did so as the longest serving leader of that caucus in state history.

 At the start of the 2012 legislative session, Inman announced the legislative agenda of the House Democratic caucus, prioritizing the areas of job creation, public education, transportation and natural resource policies.

 In 2012, Inman and House Speaker Kris Steele introduced a proposal to reject a pay raise for statewide officials and judges.

 In 2017, Inman campaigned for Governor of Oklahoma in the 2018 election.
 In October 2017 he dropped his bid for governor.

 In 2018, Inman played a key role in the Oklahoma Teacher Walk-Out as part of the negotiations to increase state funding for public education.
 With his caucus, the legislature reached a compromise that resulted in the largest revenue raising measure in state history and the largest teacher pay raise in Oklahoma history.

 Inman completed 12 years in the Oklahoma House of Representatives and was ineligible to run for re-election due to term limits in 2018.

-Business Career
+Business career

 In January 2018, Inman began work as a Vice President of First Oklahoma Bank located in Jenks, OK.
 Inman served in that capacity until July 2020 when he began work with Simmons Bank in Oklahoma City as the bank's Business Development Officer for its Oklahoma market.

 In early 2021, Inman accepted the role of Vice President of Commercial Lending with Simmons Bank.

+In June of 2023, Inman accepted the role as Oklahoma City President of Valliance Bank.